Steven Adler: 2003–2011: Adler's Appetite and reality TV

-2011–2016: Adler and guest appearance with Guns N' Roses
+2012–2017: Adler and guest appearance with Guns N' Roses

-In 2011, Adler formed a new band, simply called Adler, with guitarist Lonny Paul, who had been a member of Adler's Appetite prior to the breakup, and singer-guitarist Jacob Bunton of Lynam and formerly of Mars Electric, with the lineup later rounded out by former L.A.
+In 2012, Adler formed a new band, simply called Adler, with guitarist Lonny Paul, who had been a member of Adler's Appetite prior to the breakup, and singer-guitarist Jacob Bunton of Lynam and formerly of Mars Electric, with the lineup later rounded out by former L.A.
 Guns member Johnny Martin on bass.
 Adler stated, "I love the music that we're creating!
 I haven't been this excited about my band since the Guns N' Roses days."
 The band recorded their debut album in Los Angeles with producers Jeff Pilson and Jay Ruston.
 Titled Back from the Dead, the album features guest appearances from Slash and John 5, and was released on November 26, 2012, via New Ocean Media.
 The album's release was preceded by the single "The One That You Hated", which was released on April 10 via iTunes.

 On April 14, 2012, Adler was inducted into the Rock and Roll Hall of Fame as a member of the classic lineup of Guns N' Roses.
 He headlined the induction ceremony with fellow inductees Slash, Duff McKagan, and Matt Sorum, as well as former member Gilby Clarke and Slash's collaborator Myles Kennedy.
 Adler stated that being inducted was "an honor and a dream come true."

 In late October and early November 2012, Adler played on the Kiss Kruise, which sailed from Florida to the Bahamas.
 These shows marked the band's first-ever live performances.
 The following year, Adler's scheduled U.S. tour was postponed when Adler checked into a rehab facility to "continue working on his sobriety."
+Adler returned to touring in 2015 after a two-year hiatus.

 On the July 6, 2016 stop of the Not in This Lifetime...
-Tour in Cincinnati, Ohio, Adler joined Guns N' Roses for performances of "Out Ta Get Me" and "My Michelle", which marked his first appearance with the band since his firing in 1990.
+Tour in Cincinnati, Ohio, Adler joined Guns N' Roses for performances of "Out Ta Get Me" and "My Michelle", which marked his first appearance with the band since 1990.
 He made other guest appearances during shows in Nashville, Los Angeles, and Buenos Aires.
 He was also rumored to take part in the band's surprise April 1 show at the Troubadour, but had back surgery which forced him to pull out.

-2017–present: Adler's Appetite reformation and Solo Career

-In 2018, guitarist Alex Grossi announced that Adler's Appetite will return to celebrate the 30th anniversary of Appetite for Destruction.
+In early 2017, he confirmed that due to low attendance at their live performances, the Adler project has been abandoned.

+2019–present: solo career

+On May 3, 2019, Steven played his first show with his new band of a complete new lineup comprising Adler's Appetite guitarist Michael Thomas, vocalist Ari Kamin, guitarist Alistair James and bassist Tanya O'Callaghan.
+The first lineup change occurred in 2021, when Todd Kerns was brought in to replace O'Callaghan.
+She previously left to join Whitesnake.
+As of 2023 the band comprises Adler, Thomas, Kamin, James and bassist Cristian Sturba, and is touring the United States, performing songs of Adler's early years with Guns N' Roses, as well as songs off of Back from the Dead.